mangohealth/bee-proof/README.md

 gem 'bee-proof', :github => 'mangohealth/bee-proof'
 ```

+Before running any ruby code using bee-proof, you must be sure that there is either java process on the PATH for the shell you're executing in or a JAVA_HOME environment variable defined.
+The JAVA_HOME variable will take higher precedence than a java process on the path.

-You can then run a verification like so:
+Given that, you can then run a verification like so:

 ```ruby
 require 'bee-proof'